What Is Full Coverage Car Insurance? Definition, Cost & Coverage

 If you've ever been told to get "full coverage" on your car, you may have assumed that means you're protected against everything — but that's not quite right.
 Full coverage is actually an informal term with no single official definition, and what it includes can vary from one insurer to the next.
 Understanding exactly what you're buying (and what you're not) is key to making sure you're not overpaying or left with unexpected gaps.

-In this guide, we break down what full coverage car insurance typically includes, what it excludes, how much it costs across every state, and how to determine whether it's the right fit for your vehicle and financial situation — so you can make a smarter, more informed decision.
+In this guide, we break down what full coverage car insurance typically includes, what it excludes, how much it costs across the country in 2026, which insurers offer the best rates, and how to determine whether it's the right fit for your vehicle and financial situation — so you can make a smarter, more informed decision.

 Key Pinch Points